technomancy/leiningen/doc/TUTORIAL.md

     |-- project.clj
     |-- README.md
     |-- src
-    |   `-- my
+    |   `-- my_stuff
-    |       `-- stuff.clj
+    |       `-- core.clj
     `-- test
-        `-- my
-            `-- test
+        `-- my_stuff
-                `-- stuff.clj
+            `-- core_test.clj

 Here we've got your project's README, a `src/` directory containing the code, a `test/` directory, and a `project.clj` file which describes your project to Leiningen.
 The `src/my/stuff.clj` file corresponds to the `my.stuff` namespace.

-Note that we use `my.stuff` instead of just `stuff` since single-segment namespaces are discouraged in Clojure.
-Also if you have namespaces with dashes in the name, the corresponding file will need to use underscores instead since the JVM has trouble loading files with dashes in the name.
+Note that we use `my-stuff.core` instead of just `my-stuff` since single-segment namespaces are discouraged in Clojure.
+Also note that namespaces with dashes in the name will have the corresponding file named with underscores instead since the JVM has trouble loading files with dashes in the name.

 ## Packaging